InterTriplete2010/Bayesian-inference-to-remove-silence-segments-from-speech/README.md

 9) "Max allowable silence segment": Select the maximum length of each silence segment.
 The default one is 500 ms, which means silence segments cannot be longer than 500 ms.

 10) "Remove Silence": The code will be executed.

+11) Please keep in mind the following during the execution of the code.
+During the training phase, the following message will appear: "Training the algorithm".
+The training part could take some time, depending on how much data has been used.
+The user should not close this window, as the program will automatically close it when training is complete.
+When training is complete, the message "Training the algorithm" will be replaced with the following message: "Applying the algorithm to the waveforms stored in the selected folder, removing silence and saving the new wave files','Applying the algorithm".

-The new waveforms with shortened silence segments will be saved in the same folder selected in "Upload directory".
+12) The new waveforms with shortened silence segments will be saved in the same folder selected in "Upload directory".
 The name of the new waveforms will be the "orginal_name_Shortened_Waveform.wav".
 For instance, if the original name was "Speech_1", the waveform with shortened silence segments will be saved with the name "Speech_1_Shortened_Waveform.wav"

+13) Very important: I tried to handle all the exceptions that could occur.
+If an exception kicks in, a message informing the user of the exception will appear and the program will be aborted.
+If you experience an exception that is not handled by the code, please let me know and I will add it.
+Thank you!!!

 These Matlab files are part of a large Toolbox that I wrote and that I am using to analyze EEG and MEG data.